 If the project consists of interior work only, the Codes Inspector will review your plans for building code and zoning regulations and approve your project.
 All applicable fees must be paid.

 Before a building permit can be issued, all expired permits for your address must have passed a final inspection.
 At the time you submit a building application, you may be given a list of the permits that have expired without receiving a final inspection.
-The City Inspector will inspect all the outstanding projects in one visit after the $60 inspection fee is paid.
+The City Inspector will inspect all the outstanding projects in one visit.
+A $75 inspection fee may be required.

 Architectural Review Board Process